-Ms. Sneed Loves Teaching Persuasive Writing
+Ms. Sneed Loves Teaching Persuasive Writing Methods

 The class buzzed as kids began sharing with their neighbors.
 Ms. Sneed finished the lunch count and took a seat in the front of the classroom.
 Then she clapped a snappy beat, the class clapped back, and she smiled at them intently.
 “So?
 Have you picked a character?”